yogdaan/git-from-scratch/README.md

 interested in reading the original mirror of @git so I though of challenging myself a bit.

 ## Vision
+`A git that everyone can understand`.
+It will have the necessary documentation about the hypothesis proposed for the project
 Since It is just a timepass project, therefore I will be using it to `Version Control` a simple file that contains data as
 ```